Oleksii-Pavliuk/todoSRV/README.md

 # Just a backend for todo app

-In here im using GCP PostgreSQL and Python Cloud functions as an API for angular app
+In here im using GCP PostgreSQL and TS Express server as an API for angular app

 DB ER diagram: